A summary of new features introduced in Astrobe for Cortex-M4 since version 7.0.0:

 The latest version of the Oberon Language Report is dated May 2016.
 A copy of the report is included in the Astrobe distribution.

-The following language rules are now verified:
+The following are implementation restrictions:

 - Pointers to anonymous records are identified with a compiler warning message.

 Pointer types declared in an external module can only be extended in a client module if they point to a named record.

 Anonymous records should be declared as named types instead to avoid these problems and ensure compatibility with Project Oberon.

 - A client module requires an imported module to precede any module which indirectly imports it in the IMPORT list.

 For example, if B imports A, and C imports both A and B, then A must appear before B in C's IMPORT list.
 If it does not, the error is detected and reported with a compiler error message.